alexandear81/polishInvoicingback/README.md

 3. Frontend makes requests to `http://localhost:3001/api/ksef/*`
 4. Backend proxies to KSeF API with proper headers and error handling

+## Smart Certificate Management

+The backend intelligently handles KSeF certificates:

+- **Automatic Certificate Retrieval**: Fetches official KSeF public keys directly from the specified environment
+- **Environment-Aware**: Gets the correct certificate for test/demo/prod environments
+- **Fresh Keys**: Always uses the current official KSeF public key
+- **User-Friendly**: Users only specify the environment - no certificate management needed
+- **Secure**: Certificates are fetched directly from official KSeF APIs

+Use `/init-session-token` for the easiest token-based authentication experience.

 ## Base64 XML Handling

 For better data integrity and cleaner JSON responses, the API supports base64 encoded XML: